scope-lab-vu/chariot/README.md

 1. Clone the [CHARIOT examples](https://github.com/visor-vu/chariot-examples) repository.

-2. Run a local MongoDB server instance.
+2. Run a MongoDB server instance.

 3. From inside SmartPowerGrid/scripts folder run the *SimulateNodeStartup* script.
 This will result in simulation of nine different nodes being started.

    *NOTE: A closer inspection will show you that this script relies on the chariot-sna command installed as part of the chariot-runtime package.
 Please take a look at the names being assigned to each node.*

-4. At this point you are advised to check your local MongoDB server for the presence of *ConfigSpace* database, *Nodes* collection, and nine node-specific documents inside the *Nodes* collection.
+4. At this point you are advised to check your MongoDB server for the presence of *ConfigSpace* database, *Nodes* collection, and nine node-specific documents inside the *Nodes* collection.

 5. Open Eclipse and import the SmartPowerGrid example as existing project [File->Import...->General->Existing Projects into Workspace].

 6. Run the CHARIOT-ML interpreters by cleaning the project [Project -> Clean...].

-7. At this point you are advised to again check your local MongoDB server for the presence of *ComponentTypes*, *GoalDescriptions*, and *NodeCategories* collections with documents representing the system description of the SmartParkingGrid example.
+7. At this point you are advised to again check your MongoDB server for the presence of *ComponentTypes*, *GoalDescriptions*, and *NodeCategories* collections with documents representing the system description of the SmartParkingGrid example.

 8. Open nine different terminals to simulate the nine different nodes started in *step 3*.